global-input/global-input-message/README.md

-## React Application
+## React Applications

-For React application, please use the [Global Input React](https://github.com/global-input/global-input-react) Component that you may find much more straightforward to use.
+For React applications, please use the [Global Input React](https://github.com/global-input/global-input-react) Component that you may find even more delightful.

 ## Setup